We Compare SPAXX vs FZFXX:

 This includes operational fees, management expenses, audit fees, and salaries.

-Investors consider the net asset because it shows the difference between what the entity owns and what it owes.
+Investors consider the net asset because it shows the difference between what the entity owns and owes.

 This helps determine the exact value of the fund.